systerel/S2OPC/README.md

 ## S2OPC Windows compilation

-Note: Windows compilation is only possible if S2OPC_CLIENTSERVER_ONLY variable is set during the build (only Client/Server built).

 Tested under Windows 10 (32 and 64 bits) and Windows Server 2016 (64 bits).
 Prerequisites:
 - Visual Studio (tested with Visual Studio 2017)